malballinger/Ballinger_allenbergmann_AmNat_2021/submission/README.md

-Files associated with manuscript submission to *The American Naturalist*.
+Files associated with our manuscript submission to *The American Naturalist*.